airbytehq/airbyte/docs/operator-guides/configuring-airbyte.md

 2. `MAX_CHECK_WORKERS` - Define the maximum number of Check workers each Airbyte Worker container can support.
 Defaults to 5.
 3. `MAX_SYNC_WORKERS` - Define the maximum number of Sync workers each Airbyte Worker container can support.
 Defaults to 5.
 4. `MAX_DISCOVER_WORKERS` - Define the maximum number of Discover workers each Airbyte Worker container can support.
 Defaults to 5.
 5. `SENTRY_DSN` - Define the [DSN](https://docs.sentry.io/product/sentry-basics/dsn-explainer/) of necessary Sentry instance.
 Defaults to empty.
 Integration with Sentry is explained [here](./sentry-integration.md)

-#### Scheduler
-1. `SUBMITTER_NUM_THREADS` - Define the maximum number of concurrent jobs the Scheduler schedules.
-Defaults to 5.
-2. `MINIMUM_WORKSPACE_RETENTION_DAYS` - Defines the minimum configuration file age for sweeping.
-The Scheduler will do it's best to now sweep files younger than this.
-Defaults to 1 day.
-3. `MAXIMUM_WORKSPACE_RETENTION_DAYS` - Defines the oldest un-swept configuration file age.
-Files older than this will definitely be swept.
-Defaults to 60 days.
-4. `MAXIMUM_WORKSPACE_SIZE_MB` - Defines the workspace size sweeping will continue until.
-Defaults to 5GB.

 ### Docker-Only
 1. `WORKSPACE_DOCKER_MOUNT` - Defines the name of the Airbyte docker volume.